nest/nest-simulator/doc/guides/parallel_computing.rst

 **Using Python's ``multiprocessing`` package with NEST may lead to unpredictable results!**

 NEST internally parallelizes network construction [1]_ and maintains internal data structures in this process.
-Running for example several ``Connect()`` calls simultaneously can interfere with the internal parallelization and will likely lead to unpredictable/wrong results.
+For example, running several ``Connect()`` calls simultaneously can interfere with the internal parallelization and will likely lead to unpredictable/wrong results.

 .. _distributed_computing: